BartMassey/wordle5/README.md

 specifically, I started by responding to this
 [Reddit thread](https://www.reddit.com/r/learnrust/comments/x5ykmt/comment/in7l45g/).

+## Performance

-My solution is blazingly fast, solving the standard problem in about 10ms of wall clock time on my 12-core Ryzen 9 3900X desktop using `rayon` parallelism.
+My solution is blazingly fast, solving the standard problem in about 12ms of wall clock time on my 12-core Ryzen 9 3900X desktop using `rayon` parallelism.
 The solution time is about 25ms single-threaded; use `--no-default-features` in the build for this option.